XENV

 DESCRIPTION

-Reads input from FILEs (or the standard input, if none are supplied) and prints it on the standard output, expanding references to environment variables with their actual values.
+Reads input from FILEs (or the standard input, if none are supplied) and prints it on the standard output, expanding references to environment variables with their actual values and substituting shell commands with the output they produce.

-A reference is one of the following constructs:
+A variable reference is one of the following constructs:

 ${NAME}